chaudhary6-1/GameZone/README.md

 should contain all the contacting infos, via E-mail and social media.
 **Register**
 Please consider naming this file as registeringInfos.html and the title as Register
-Visitors should be able to register to our website and subscribe to our newsletter **FAQ's**
+Visitors should be able to register to our website and subscribe to our newsletter.
+**FAQ's**
 Please consider naming this file as faqs.html and the title as FAQ's.
 Visitors of our website should be able to see which question were frequently asked (answers included).